aivmic/battleship_game/README.md

 # ![image](https://github.com/user-attachments/assets/aeb5fd35-ee65-47b5-9072-813ab4df153d)

-## Battleship Game built with a React.js frontend and a Node.js/Express backend.
+## Battleship Game built with a React.js frontend and a Node.js backend.
 The player competes against the computer, guessing where the computer's ships are hidden on a 10x10 grid.

+### Ship Sizes

+    1 ship of size 5: Occupies 5 cells (the largest ship).
+    1 ship of size 4: Occupies 4 cells.
+    2 ships of size 3: Each occupies 3 cells.
+    3 ships of size 2: Each occupies 2 cells.
+    3 ships of size 1: Each occupies 1 cell (the smallest ships).

 # How to run